Macaque's Cortical Functional Connectivity Dynamics at the Onset of Propofol-Induced Anesthesia: Results

-In Delta (0-4Hz) the average connectivity in alert conditions was about 12, during the transition it increased and achieved a peak by the order of 50, see Figure 1, Sub-Figure A. In Theta (4-8Hz), Alpha (8-12Hz), and Beta (13-30Hz) the average connectivity in the resting state was by the order of 10-12, and during the transition achieved a peak of around 60.
-This reveals that functional connectivity was able to increase up to 6 times during the transition at those frequency bands, see Figure 1, Sub-Figures B, C, and D.
+In Delta (0-4Hz), the average connectivity in alert conditions was about 12; during the transition, it increased and achieved a peak by order of 50 (see \hyperlink{FIGURE1}{$Figure \cdot 1$, \textit{\mbox{Sub-Figure A}}}.
+In Theta (4-8Hz), Alpha (8-12Hz), and Beta (13-30Hz), the average connectivity in the resting state was on the order of 10-12, and during the transition, it achieved a peak of around 60.
+This observation reveals that functional connectivity increased up to six times during the transition at those frequency bands (see \hyperlink{FIGURE1}{$Figure \cdot 1$, \textit{\mbox{Sub-Figures B, C, and D}})}.

-In the Gamma frequency band (25-100 Hz), the average degree was about 5-6 and increased to around 80 during the peak, thus being verified that functional connectivity increased up to about 15 times in the Gamma frequency band, see Figure 1, Sub-Figure E.
+In the Gamma frequency band (\mbox{25-100Hz}), the average degree was about 5-6 and increased to around 80 during the peak, thus verifying that functional connectivity increased up to about 15 times in the Gamma frequency band (see \hyperlink{FIGURE1}{$Figure \cdot 1$, \textit{\mbox{Sub-Figure E}})}.

 \item General Anesthesia Phase